 Researchers still debate whether breast implants can affect nursing.
 There are many studies that have looked at factors that may affect a woman’s success at breastfeeding.
 Some of these factors are type of surgery and implant.

 One aspect of successful breastfeeding is having enough breast milk for your baby.
 Not being able to make breast milk will limit breastfeeding, regardless of whether you have breast implants.
-If you are able to make milk after surgery, whether breast milk is available may depend on your surgery and the location of your incisions.
-There are three main incision sites:
+Your ability to make milk after having had surgery may depend on your surgery and the location of your incisions.
+There are 3 main incision sites:

-A study found that women who undergo any breast surgery are three times more likely to have a low milk supply.
-Women who have surgery around the nipple area are fives times more likely to have a low milk supply compared to women who do not have breast surgery.
+A study found that women who undergo any breast surgery are 3 times more likely to have a low milk supply.
+Women who have surgery around the nipple area are 5 times more likely to have a low milk supply compared to women who do not have breast surgery.

 The location of the implant may also impact milk production and delivery.
 Implants placed under the muscle, which may require less cutting of breast tissue, may be less likely to impair these processes.